The Vision

 But gravity can be overcome.
 Not by ignoring it.
 Not by wishing it away.
 By understanding it deeply enough to build machines that fly.

 A civilization that practices The Foundation has an immune system against Control.
 Those trained in honest inquiry do not fuse belief with identity.
 They can hold convictions firmly enough to act but loosely enough to revise.
 They do not need to silence opposition to feel safe.
-Such people do not become controllers.
-And they do not follow them.
+That makes them poor material for Control, whether as followers or as leaders.

 A civilization that practices The Knowledge has a navigation system through complexity.
 Those equipped with game theory can design cooperation that is structurally stable.
 Those that understand entropy know that maintenance is the price of order.
 Those that grasp information theory can protect shared reality against the forces that fragment it.
-Such people are not swept away by forces they cannot see.
+Such people can still be moved by forces larger than themselves, but more of those forces become visible before they take over.

-A civilization that practices the Codex inherits and builds.
+A civilization shaped by these disciplines inherits and builds.
 It does not worship its ancestors' tools as sacred.
 It does not discard them as obsolete.
 It receives what was given, tests it against reality, keeps what works, improves what can be improved, and passes forward something stronger than what it received.

-Together, these disciplines create something that has never existed at scale: a self-correcting civilization.
-A civilization that can notice when it is drifting toward Control and open the windows before the air becomes unbreathable.
-That can notice when it is drifting toward Decay and rebuild the foundations before everything collapses.
-Not through luck or leadership but through distributed practice, through millions of people trained in the same disciplines, committed to the same process, holding the range together.
+Together, these disciplines make possible something that has never existed at scale: a self-correcting civilization.
+A civilization that can detect when it is drifting toward Control and reverse course before the rigidity becomes structural.
+That can detect when it is drifting toward Decay and rebuild before the cooperation collapses.
+Not through luck or leadership but through distributed practice, through millions of people trained in compatible disciplines, committed to the same work of holding the range together.

 The vision does not stop at stability.
 Stability is necessary.
 It is not sufficient.